 - State primary rules in most states will need to be modified so that only one primary is held (rather than a primary for each party and rather than caucuses and state-level party conventions).

-At the conclusion of the primary election for vice president, any candidate who has received at least 15% of the total Nominating Votes qualifies for the general election ballot for vice president in all states.
+At the conclusion of the primary election for Vice President, any candidate who has received at least 15% of the total Nominating Votes for Vice President qualifies for the general election ballot for Vice President in all states.
 If fewer than three candidates achieve the 15% threshold, then the three candidates with the most Nominating Votes qualify for the general election ballot in all states.
 Further, any candidate who has won at least one Nominating Vote in any state qualifies for the general election ballot in all CDs in that state.
-No other candidates will appear on the general election ballot for vice president in any state.
+No other candidates will appear on the general election ballot for Vice President in any state.

 In 1823 the former President James Madison returned to his earlier view in favor of universal suffrage and against the electoral college as it had evolved.
 By that time, almost all states had adopted the winner-take-all practice still used by 48 of the 50 states today: the winner of the statewide popular vote receives all of that state’s electoral votes.
 Madison also opposed the provision that gives the election to the House of Representatives with one vote per state when no candidate has a majority of the electoral votes.
 Madison proposed a constitutional amendment (which obviously never passed) (see sidebar).

 a) Voters in presidential election districts in each state choose presidential electors, with no more than two electors per district.

 b) Each elector chooses two persons for president, a 1st choice and a 2nd choice.